A-l-y-l-e/Alyle-UI/src/app/docs/guides/migrating-to-alyle-ui-3.md

 Alyle UI 3 has significant changes, so it requires some changes in its code.

-> If you are new using the Alyle user interface, ignore this.
+> If you are new using the Alyle UI, ignore this.

 ## Using `@alyle/ui/color` instead `chroma.js`